 After a multidisciplinary consultation, the doctors decided to perform brain tumor surgery by opening the skull.
 The patient was given the necessary paraclinical tests and special care in the ICU to best prepare for the surgery.

-The surgical team opened the skull to remove the tumor for the patient.
-When opening the skull, yellow fluid from the right frontal cyst flowed out with strong pressure.
-The frontal tumor had a structure similar to an astrocytoma, and was differentiated from a meningioma with many new blood vessels, the tumor adhered to the dura mater and cerebral cortex.
+The surgical team opened the skull to separate and remove the tumor for the patient.
+When opening the skull, there was yellow fluid flowing from the right frontal cyst with strong pressure.
+The frontal tumor had a structure similar to an astrocytoma, the differential diagnosis was that it was a meningioma with many new blood vessels, the tumor was closely attached to the dura mater and cerebral cortex.
 The doctors carefully removed each part of the entire tumor.

 The entire surgery lasted more than 4 hours with the team's high concentration.
-After the successful surgery, the patient was given intensive care in the Post-operative Recovery Room.
-The patient recovered very quickly after the surgery, had good perception and could move after only 3 days.
+After the successful surgery, the patient was taken care of in the intensive care unit.
+The patient recovered very quickly after the surgery, had good consciousness and could move after only 3 days.
 She continued to receive rehabilitation treatment in the Department of Surgery.

 After that, with good recovery and stable indicators, the patient was discharged from the hospital to the joy of the whole family.

-The team during the surgery to remove the brain tumor from the old woman.
+The team during the brain tumor surgery for the old lady

 TT